rowyio/RowyActions/README.md

-# Firetable Actions
+# Rowy Actions

-This package provides a firebase cloud functions project with a callable cloud function wrapper that handles role permission and the required fields validation for [Firetable](https://github.com/AntlerVC/firetable) action columns.
+This package provides a firebase cloud functions project with a callable cloud function wrapper that handles role permission and the required fields validation for [Rowy](https://github.com/rowyio/rowy) action columns.

 ## Installation